XRPLF/clio/CONTRIBUTING.md

 ## Git hooks dependencies
 Pre-commit hook requires `clang-format >= 17.0.0` and `cmake-format` to be installed on your machine.
-`clang-format` can be installed using `brew` on macOS and default package manager on Linux.
+`clang-format` can be installed using `brew` on macOS and using default package manager on Linux.
 `cmake-format` can be installed using `pip`.

 ## Git commands